SoilRos/memstats/README.md

 ## Motivation

-In a world of increasing abstractions, it's increasibly hard to reason about what calls of our program make have expensive logic or not.
-One of such expensive calls are new allocations because they may end up on system calls or have internal syncronization mechanisims.
+In a world of increasing abstractions, it's increasibly hard to reason about what calls of our program may have expensive logic.
+One of such expensive calls are memory allocations because they may end up on system calls or have internal syncronization mechanisims.
-This instrumentation helps you find out whether your program does such calls within your hot path, and makes a report at the end of the program to help you find out such sources of (maybe unexpected) expensive calls.
+This instrumentation helps you find out whether your C++ program does such calls within your hot path, and makes a report at the end of the program to help you find out such sources of (maybe unexpected) expensive calls.

 ```c++
 #include <memstats.hh>